Guz-0/Reddit-Like-Website/README.md

-# PHP Test 1
+# PHP Test

-This is the first test of using PHP/SQL into a website
+Test of using PHP/SQL into a website

-# Descriptoion
+# Description

 On the website you can login, registrate, post threads, see information about who posted the thread.